 This is a final pic of the repair

-Intraop pic of achilles rupture prior to repair.
+Intraop pic of Achilles ruptures prior to repair.
 There is a 1 cm gap between the tendon ends.
 The white tendon on the left is called the Plantaris.
-Due to this tendon being intact, the achilles didn't retract much after the rupture.
+Due to this tendon being intact, the Achilles didn't retract much after the rupture.

-This is a pic with the sutures on both ends of the rupture prior to be tied.
+This is a pic with the sutures on both ends of the rupture prior to being tied.

 These are final pics of the repair with the tendon edges tightened before after the suture ends are cut.

-The achilles torn off of the back of the calcaneus and a portion of the heel is still attached to the Achilles.
+The Achilles tore off of the back of the calcaneus and a portion of the heel is still attached to the Achilles.
 The back of the heel bone is the rounded yellowish bone at the bottom of the incision site.

 A trough is made in the calcaneus due allow the tendon to have ingrowth at its reattachment site in the posterior heel.

 The suture from the Achilles is placed through two small drill holes in the trough and out the bottom of the heel bone.

 The Achilles is tensioned down into the trough and reattached to the calcaneus

 Intraop Pic of removal of neuroma.
 The bifurcation going to the adjacent toes is easily visualized.

 Pic of Removal of Retro-Achilles calcified Bursa